pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 Installation
 ~~~~~~~~~~~~
-* Make sure Python and the Arcade library are installed.

 * Make sure you are using Python 3.6 or greater.
 * Install Arcade with ``pip install arcade`` on Windows
   or ``pip3 install arcade`` on Mac/Linux.
 Or install via a venv.